What happens to a life insurance policy when someone dies?

 If you think they had life insurance with a particular provider, but you can’t find the policy number, contact the insurer with any details you already have.

-If you want to know if someone had a life insurance policy with us, we’d be happy to help – just get in touch.
+If you want to know if someone had a life insurance policy with Aviva, you can visit our contact us page to get in touch.
 Though bear in mind we don’t have access to information about policies with other providers; we can only tell you about Aviva policies.

 If you’re not sure which insurer it was with – perhaps because it’s changed name since the policy was taken out – a good starting point is the Association of British Insurers.